Jaffna: Geography

 The city is surrounded by Jaffna Lagoon to its west and south, Kokkuvil and Thirunelveli to the north, and Nallur to the east.
 Jaffna peninsula is made of limestone as it was submerged under sea during the Miocene period.
 The limestone is grey, yellow and white porous type.
-The entire land mass is flat and lies at sea level.
+The entire land mass is mostly flat with terrain sloping slightly upwards towards the coasts.
+Except for a few towns, the landmass lies slightly above sea level.
 Within 1 mi of the city center is the island of Mandativu which is connected by a causway.
 Palmyrah groves can be seen where land has not been used for construction.
 Other notable vegetation is a leafless shrub called talai (alae africana) and koddanai (oleander).

 Climate

 Jaffna features a tropical savanna climate with a dry season between February and August, and a wet season between September and January.
-Jaffna has the highest average temperature in Sri Lanka of 83 °F. The temperature is highest in the months of April-May and August-September.
-The temperature is coolest in December-January.
+Jaffna has the highest average temperature in Sri Lanka of 83 °F. The temperature is highest in the months of April–May and August–September.
+The temperature is coolest in December–January.
 The annual rainfall is brought in by the North East monsoon and it varies from one place to the other and also from year to year.
 The average rainfall is approximately 1300 mm in the western part of Jaffna peninsula.